younghasuh/old.younghasuh.github.io/_pages/research.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/orioles1.jpg" alt="">
   <figcaption>Bullock's orioles seem to have turned more orange even when visually assessed (left: historic specimens, right: modern).</figcaption>
 </figure> <br>
 I am collaborating with Drs.
 Vanya Rohwer and Russell Ligon to investigate apparent color change in the Bullock's Oriole *Icterus bullockii* in relation to the Baltimore oriole *I. galbula*, which frequently hybridize in the great plains.
 Opportunistically using a historic sampling event where both species were sampled in 1950s and re-sampled in the 2010s, we measured colorimetric variables of specimens to measure the degree of change.
-We saw that modern Bullock's orioles do seem to resemble their more orange cousins but what has drived this change?
-More work to come!
+Read our published paper [here](https://royalsocietypublishing.org/doi/10.1098/rsos.221211){:target="_blank" rel="noopener"}.

 <figure class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/oriole.gif" alt="">